MKShots/mkshots/README.md

 ## 👋 Hi there, I'm Meeth!

 I’m a former financial analyst turned data scientist, with a sharp eye for patterns and a soft spot for tech that makes life smarter.
-I’m pursuing my Master’s while working on real-world machine learning projects that blend intuition, analytics and engineering.
-My work blends business understanding with technical expertise to drive insights and impact.
-All of this is powered by my ADHD.

 ---